Klexus1/SampleDjangoSettings-Extended/README.md

 # SampleDjangoSettings-Extended
-Common features that are repeatedle being used in django projects
+Common features that are repeatedly being used in django projects